hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/setup/vault_kubernetes/README.md

 #### Output Variables:
  - auth_list: Ansible variable, where is stored output of this role, so list of auth methods.
 ### 4. Enable and configure Kubernetes-auth for Organization
-This role enables auth method in Vault by name, which is in variable *{{ auth_path }}*.
+This task enables auth method in Vault by name, which is in variable *{{ auth_path }}*.
-This role is started, when auth method doesn't exist.
+This task is started, when auth method doesn't exist.

 #### Variables:
  - auth_path: Vault auth method path.